SlippingGitty/dots/README.md

 This repo is very specific to me and me only.

-It comes with a script which links to a Surface Linux Setup script, installs yay (for debian-based distros, it installs flatpak) and then installs all the packages I want.
+It comes with a script which links to a Surface Linux Setup script, installs yay (for Ubuntu, it installs flatpak) and then installs all the packages I want.
 There is also a .config folder for i3 which isn't much anything special.

 There is two options here

 * Arch
-* Debian
+* Ubuntu

 Arch has more stuff in it cause more often than not I'm using Arch or something that is Arch based.